lisahabermehl/Calendar/docs/PROCESSBOOK.md

 * Adjusted the way Google Calendar API's output looks in the app, still basic but will fix that later

 ### Important decisions
-* Gonna try to link the Todo list with the Calendar this week, layout will be something for next week
+* gonna try to link the Todo list with the Calendar this week, layout will be something for next week

 # day 8
 ### TODO
-* Make Todo list ready to link with MyCalendar
+* make Todo list ready to link with MyCalendar

 ### Process
 * "An OAuth2 client already exists for this package name and SHA-1 in another project.
 You can omit the SHA-1 for now and read more about this situation and how to resolve it." >>> "Authentication: To use Google as an auth provider, you must manually whitelist the client ID from your existing project in the Sign-In configuration." **Problem?
 Or just don't add SHA-1 to Firebase project?**